IBM-Cloud/dashdb-nodejs-helloworld/README.md

 ## Decomposition Instructions

-The primary purpose of this demo is to provide a sample implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to dashDB service on Bluemix.
+The primary purpose of this demo is to provide a sample implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to Db2 Warehouse on Cloud service on Bluemix.
 The relevant code for this integration is located within the `app.js` file.

-The following components are required to connect dashDB service from a Node.js application.
+The following components are required to connect Db2 from a Node.js application.
 The are all described in further detail in this topic.

 - package.json
 - Node.js program
 - A dashDB service instance

-####package.json
+#### package.json
 The package.json contains information about your app and its dependencies.
 It is used by npm tool to install, update, remove and manage the node modules you need.
 Add the ibm_db dependency to your package.json:
 ```
 {